MvonK/secret-hitler-socialist/docs/design-thoughts.md

 will require the client to send a sio event `event_response`.
 This should contain the input the player gives.
 Input events can be stuff like claims, voting, investigating, shooting, etc. Every input request will also contain a unique ID.
 This ID should be included in the response.

+### Actually, socketio is an utter shit
+Its shit.
+Im gonna move to websockets with asyncio and similar pattern.
+It will be always event name plus some data.
+I will also move away from flask and eventlet because I wanna do asyncio and flask doesnt support that.